AthTriantafyllou/Projects/README.md

-I have created a website, to store my projects at the moment.

-You can find them on [Than's Projects](https://thanfyllou.eu/second_brain/index.html)
+You can find a the visual presentation of my projects [there.](https://thanfyllou.eu/cv)

-Here you can find the raw code of each project.
+Here you can find the raw code of my top projects.
+I will try to keep updating frequently so its not missing any major update.